vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_code_entry.md

 Two things, then; an event script to handle the case where a mystery gift mon has already been redeemed, and an event script to handle when a mystery gift mon has successfully been received.

+Just for the sake of simplicity, I'm going to handle entering a used mystery gift code the same way I'd handle an incorrect code.
+You're welcome to add more complex scripting if you prefer.

 ```
 MysteryGift_EventScript_Redeemed::
     msgbox EnterCode_FailedText, MSGBOX_DEFAULT